-The following sections describe how to set up the default H2 database with OpenEdge:
+The following sections describe how to replace the default H2 database with OpenEdge (OE):

 Setting up the database and users

 Follow the steps below to set up an OpenEdge (OE) database.

 - Download and install OpenEdge on you computer.

 - Go to the

 <OE_HOME>/bin/directory and use the

 prodbscript as follows.
 This script creates a database by copying an existing database provided with the installation.

 prodb CARBON_DB <OE-installation-directory>/empty8

 - Start the database using the